Reliance Jio Q2 results: Profit jumps 23.5% to Rs 3,728 cr; revenue up 7% to Rs 19,777 cr

 "Meaningful acceleration in gross subscriber addition with total gross adds of 35.6 million in 2Q FY22, highest in last seven quarters.
 Healthy traction in both mobility and FTTH during the quarter," noted Jio in a regulatory filing.

-The firm's average revenue per user (ARPU) rose to Rs Rs 143.6 in the July-September quarter of FY22 from Rs 138.4 during the previous quarter.
+The firm's average revenue per user (ARPU) rose to Rs 143.6 in the July-September quarter of FY22 from Rs 138.4 during the previous quarter.

 Reliance Jio's total data traffic was 23.0 billion GB during Q2 of FY22.
 It was up 50.9 per cent from the same quarter last fiscal.
 Total voice traffic was 1.09 trillion minutes during the quarter under review, up 17.6 per cent YoY.